cassiewatsonn/Pet-Supply-Ecommerce-Store-/README.md

 ## Credits

+Thank you to our TA's Stephen Fudge & Mark Alfano for helping us work through various errors.
+Also to our tutors: Dominique Meeks Gombe, Jehyun Jung, Andres Jiminez and Geronimo Perez.
+Also to Cooper Codes for helping us with the cart portion of our project.

-Thank you to the University of Toronto for teaching us how to code!
+Finally, a huge thank you to Sal Hobbi from the University of Toronto for teaching us how to code!

 ## Questions